fm4dd/nagios4dd/plugins/readme.md

 * * *

-This is the list of Nagios plugins I developed or modified for the enterprise monitoring environments.
+This is a set of Nagios plugins I developed or modified for the enterprise monitoring environments.
 All are made available under the GPL license for free re-use and further improvements.

-The plugins have been tested to be working with Nagios version 3.x and work with the latest Nagios version 4.x
+The plugins have been tested to be working since Nagios version 3.x, and work with the latest Nagios versions under 4.x

 ### Operating System Monitoring Plugins